kz6fittycent/Ansible_Plays_and_Roles/playbooks/README.md

 - [ ] Add stuff for Rocky
 - [ ] Remove RHEL7 stuff once EOL
 - [ ] Make it better with smarter conditionals
+- [ ] Remove CentOS when it's irrelevant